Dedicated to the memory of all the men and women of the Bridgnorth area who died during the two World Wars.

-Before the war Norman worked as a Banker’s Clerk, probably at Lloyds Bank, Heath Town, Wolverhampton.
+Before the war Norman worked as a Banker's Clerk, at Lloyds Bank, Lichfield.
 Possibly he moved to work at a bank in Bridgnorth as his home address at the time of his death was in Oldbury Road.

 He joined the Royal Warwickshire Regiment where he became a sergeant before being discharged to a commission in the 4th Battalion Shropshire Light Infantry on 12th September 1915.
 His promotion to Lieutenant was published in the 'London Gazette' on 25th January, 1916.
 He went to France at the end of August 1917 and was killed in action on 30th of December during the Action of Welch Ridge.
 He is commemorated on the Cambrai Memorial.
 The Regimental History records the events of 30th December:

 [The Battalion] marched into the line on Welch Ridge, opposite Marcoing, on the 16th [December] ...
 This portion of the line was comparatively quiet at the time and nothing beyond the normal events of trench life happened until December 30th when a heavy bombardment, which severed all telephonic communication, was opened on the front trenches at 6 a.m.

 ACTION OF WELCH RIDGE

 At about 9 a.m. a runner reached Battalion Headquarters from the front line with a message to the effect that the trenches held by the unit on the right had been rushed, and that a defensive flank had been formed by the right company (D) of the 4th K.S.L.I.